gfranko/jqfactory/README.md

             _create: function() {
                 // This is where you can set plugin instance properties this.fullname = 'Greg Franko';
             },
+            // Plugin re-initialized
+            _init: function() {
+                // You can include any logic that you like when your plugin constructor is re-called },
             // Dom manipulation goes here
             _render: function() {